European Companies Search Engine

 Agencia Estatal Consejo Superior de Investigaciones Cientificas €480,308

-Centre Europeen de Recherche en Biologie et Medecine €435,813
+Centre Europeen de Recherche en Biologie et en Medecine €435,813

 Commissariat a L Energie Atomique et aux Energies Alternatives €0.00